The weighted vest could be the absolute best fitness investment, but ARE YOU READY for the hard work ahead?

 I have had weighted vests in my arsenal for plenty of years now and they work.
 They absolutely work well and are effective by helping you overcome new levels of discomfort and become whatever you want to be whether fitter, faster, stronger, leaner, ripped, shredded, athletic, muscular, toned, or you just want to burn some serious body fat.

 This article was written so that you can make the best buying decisions when it comes to complicated world of fitness.
 I’m also extremely passionate about exercise and helping others.
-The links are Amazon.com affiliated.
+The links are Amazon.com and may earn this blog a small commission which is reinvested into the site.

 The benefit of short style weighted vests is that they keep the weight in a more centered area and your core does get stronger this way.
 The longer vests are for people who want to distribute the weight all around and perhaps the longer vests are better for people who are using it for walks.